 John received his law degree from the University of Pittsburgh School of Law, cum laude.
 He received his Bachelor of Science in Computer Science from the University of Texas at Austin in 2001.
 Prior to attending law school, John worked as a software developer at Cisco Systems in Silicon Valley.

 John is a member of the State Bar of Texas.
-He is also admitted to practice in the United States Court of Appeals for the Federal Circuit and the United States District Courts for the Eastern and Northern Districts of Texas.
+He is also admitted to practice in the United States Court of Appeals for the Federal Circuit and the United States District Courts for the Eastern and Northern Districts of Texas and the Northern District of Illinois.

 University of Pittsburgh School of Law